Write for The Guitar Answer Guy – Guest Posting Guidelines

 How to Submit a Guest Post Idea

-I get a lot of automated, spammy, or just plain BAD guest post inquiries.
+I get a lot of automated, spammy, or just downright BAD guest post inquiries.
 I won’t reply to those–they go directly to the trash.
-If you’re interested in writing a guest post for me, here’s what I look for when I receive guest post pitches:
+If you’re interested in writing a guest post, here’s what I look for when I receive guest post pitches:

 - Some indication that you’ve at least skimmed a few of my blog posts and/or understand my audience